0xKira/peda/README.md

   * `pshow` -- Show various PEDA options and other settings
   * `pset` -- Set various PEDA options and other settings
   * `readelf` -- Get headers information from an ELF file
-  * `ropgadget` -- Get common ROP gadgets of binary or library
-  * `ropsearch` -- Search for ROP gadgets in memory
   * `searchmem|find` -- Search for a pattern in memory; support regex search
   * `shellcode` -- Generate or download common shellcodes.
   * `skeleton` -- Generate python exploit code template